WebexCC-SA/LAB-2356/docs/lab2_autonomous_bot.md

 ![First Response from Agent](./assets/L2T2S2-FirstResponse.jpg)

 Continue to interact with the agent and ask questions.
 You may want to ask which headsets are bluetooth enabled or which ones have boom mics.
 To test the guardrails, ask it a non-related question such as, "What is the weather in San Diego today?"
+To see the custom information you added to the agent, ask, "Which partner can sell this to me?"
+You should see the information you added.

 **Step 3.
 Review Session History**